Tanz0rz/haxe-fmod/extension/functions.md

 ## studio_eventdescription_getuserproperty
 <!-- Studio::EventDescription::getUserProperty -->
 haxefmod covers this with EventDescription.getUserPropertyByName().
-On HTML5 only string typed properties are readable, numeric ones report FMOD_ERR_UNSUPPORTED because of a defect in FMOD's JS runtime.
+Numeric typed properties are native only (unsupported in HTML5), where the call returns FMOD_ERR_UNSUPPORTED because of a defect in FMOD's JS runtime, and string typed properties read on every target.
 ```haxe
 var description = StudioSystem.getEvent(FmodEvents.MusicMainLevel);
 var property = description.getUserPropertyByName("Author");